Jon Stewart and Democrats rail against stalled burn pits legislation: 'This is bullshit' - KTVZ

 “We had strong bipartisan support for this bill.
 And at the 11th hour, Senator Toomey decides that he wants to rewrite the bill,” she said.
 “How he convinced 25 of his colleagues to change their vote, I have no idea.
 What the hell?
 How does this happen?
 How do you change your mind right when you’re about to make a law that’s gonna save lives?
 It makes no sense.
 It’s an outrage and there has to be accountability.”

-Susan Dyer, the mother-in-law of the late Sgt.
+Susan Zeier, the mother-in-law of the late Sgt.
 1st Class Heath Robinson, for whom the bill is named, called out Republican senators who voted against the bill Wednesday night.

-“Sen. Rob Portman was Heath’s senator,” Dyer said.
+“Sen. Rob Portman was Heath’s senator,” Zeier said.
 “They voted against my family.
 They voted for all of us to suffer.”

 “They don’t give a shit about veterans.
 And like someone said before, every single one has pictures with veterans on their Facebook pages on their website, was through that they don’t support veterans.
 If you voted against this bill, you do not support veterans,” she said.
 “I’m done.
 And the next time I come back here, it better be to sign the damn bill at the White House.”

-Note: CORRECTION: This story has been updated to reflect the correct spelling of Susan Zeier.